alaraayan/sei-project-4-frontend/README.md

 The brief given was to:

-- **Build a full-stack application** by making your own backend and your own front-end
+- **Build a full-stack application** by making your own backend and your own frontend.
-- **Use a Python Django API** using Django REST Framework to serve your data from a Postgres database
+- **Use a Python Django API** using Django REST Framework to serve your data from a Postgres database.
-- **Consume your API with a separate front-end** built with React
+- **Consume your API with a separate front-end** built with React.
-- **Be a complete product** which most likely means multiple relationships and CRUD functionality for at least a couple of models
+- **Be a complete product** which most likely means multiple relationships and CRUD functionality for at least a couple of models.
-- **Implement thoughtful user stories/wireframes** that are significant enough to help you know which features are core MVP and which you can cut
+- **Implement thoughtful user stories/wireframes** that are significant enough to help you know which features are core MVP and which you can cut.
-- **Have a visually impressive design** to kick your portfolio up a notch and have something to wow future clients & employers. **ALLOW** time for this.
 - **Be deployed online** so it's publicly accessible.

 ## Technologies Used